hiattzhao/photos-portfolio/special.markdown

 Hiatt has captured thousands of these <a href="https://vimeo.com/hiattzhao/" target="_blank">"architectural reflections"</a> photographs and have exhibited in numerous galleries and offices around the world, such as New York City and Shanghai.

 This particular photograph is the first of 8 editions with a dimension of 24 inches by 36 inches, printed in 2010 and framed by the artist.
 Only three editions have printed so far.
 The second edition is an 8 inches by 10 inches print owned by a collector.
 And the third edition is in a form of a wall sticker that is on the artist's bedroom wall.
-There are now five unreleased editions left.
+There are now five unreleased editions left, but Hiatt doesn't want to print anymore at the time of this writing.

-Viewer might ask, why $1,000,000?
+The viewer might ask: Why $1,000,000?

 The answer is: Why not?
 You'll never get something if you don't ask for it.

-*Hiatt also pledges at least half of this photograph's proceeds will be donated to charities and people in need.
+**Hiatt also pledges at least half of this photograph's proceeds will be donated to charities and people in need.**

 # About the Artist
 Made in China and assembled in the USA, Hiatt was born in Beijing and moved to the US before becoming a teenager.